johan-bjareholt/interpreter-test2/README.md

 run test.sh from the project root directory to test all testfiles in the testing directory.

 #### To-Do
-- Finish support for functions
+- Variable and return value support for functions
 - if statements
 - while statements
 - String manipulation